patrickgh3/jai-getting-started/readme.txt

     state = .MEMBER_B;
 }

---- syntax:
-This means the variable will be uniitialized.
+--- syntax means the variable will be uniitialized.
 As in:
 variable_c: Vector3 = ---;